Population-Adjusted Indirect Treatment Comparison with the outstandR Package in R: Population-Adjusted Indirect Comparison (PAIC)

-As an alternative to computationally intensive resampling, \pkg{outstandR} also implements a robust sandwich variance estimator for the STC, MAIC, and G-computation (ML) strategies.
-This provides a computationally efficient way to obtain standard errors that are robust to model misspecification (e.g., heteroscedasticity).
+As an alternative to computationally intensive resampling, \pkg{outstandR} also implements a robust sandwich variance estimator for the MAIC.
+This provides a computationally efficient way to obtain standard errors that are robust to model misspecification (e.g., heteroscedasticity) when performing weighted analyses.

-For a marginal treatment effect estimate $\hat{\Delta}$, which is a function $g(\cdot)$ of the estimated model parameters $\hat{\boldsymbol{\beta}}$, the variance is approximated using the delta method:
+For a marginal treatment effect estimate $\hat{\Delta}$, which is a function $g(\cdot)$ of the estimated model parameters $\hat{\boldsymbol{\theta}}$, the variance is approximated using the delta method:

-where $\mathbf{V}_{sand}$ is the heteroscedasticity-consistent (HC) covariance matrix of the regression coefficients $\hat{\boldsymbol{\beta}}$, computed as $\mathbf{H}^{-1} \mathbf{M} \mathbf{H}^{-1}$ where $\mathbf{H}$ is the ``bread'' (Hessian/Fisher Information) and $\mathbf{M}$ is the ``meat'' (outer product of gradients) of the likelihood function.
-The gradient $\nabla g(\hat{\boldsymbol{\beta}})$ captures how the marginal effect changes with respect to the underlying model parameters and is computed numerically to support complex standardization steps.
+where $\mathbf{V}_{\text{sand}}$ is the heteroscedasticity-consistent (HC) covariance matrix of the regression coefficients $\hat{\boldsymbol{\theta}}$, computed as $\mathbf{H}^{-1} \mathbf{M} \mathbf{H}^{-1}$ where $\mathbf{H}$ is the ``bread'' (Hessian/Fisher Information) and $\mathbf{M}$ is the ``meat'' (outer product of gradients) of the likelihood function.
+The gradient $\nabla g(\hat{\boldsymbol{\theta}})$ captures how the marginal effect changes with respect to the underlying model parameters and is computed numerically to support complex standardization steps.